 Generally, they are social birds and do not find humans much threatening.
 However, if a bird feels a person or even another bird is encroaching on its territory, it may get aggressive.
 Wild peacocks sometimes indulge in playing games.
 They prefer playing in sunny weather.

 6. What kind of sound do they make?

-Peacocks make screeching and shrill sounds, completely in contrast with their enticing and majestic looks.
+Peacocks make a screeching and shrill sound, completely in contrast with their enticing and majestic looks.
 They are among the loudest birds, as it is.
 It is in the monsoon months that the frequency of calls goes up.
 Before the rain, they make a specific type of meowing sound.
 These birds can make 11 types of sounds, according to ornithologists.
 These include mating calls and giving alert signals when a predator is around.
 Sometimes, these birds can make fake sounds to gain the attention of peahens during the mating season.

 7. What enemies do they have?

 Peacocks face threats from predatory animals like tigers, wildcats, raccoons, and wild dogs.
 However, they are not much targeted by large predatory birds.